Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s DTES Heart of the City Festival

 About the Festival

 The DTES Heart of the City Festival is presented by the Vancouver Moving Theatre.
-In a typical year the event includes 100 or more events at as many as 40 or so different locations.
+In a typical year the event includes 100 or more events at as many as 40 different locations.

 Vancouver Moving Theatre is a community-engaged arts organization that is based in the city’s Downtown Eastside.
 It creates original productions including Bah Humbug! which was an annual Christmas play that raised funds for the DTES Heart of the City Festival up until 2019.